getsentry/sentry-docs/src/_includes/common/errors-breadcrumbs.md

 {% comment %}
 Guideline: This page is comprehensive; it is stored in the common folder, nested under _includes/common.
 To use,

-1. If you haven't already, add the errors content folder to the directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/errors (for example, _documentation/sdks/javascript/errors).
+1. If you haven't already, copy the errors content folder to the directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/errors (for example, _documentation/sdks/javascript/errors).
-2. Create a copy of breadcrumbs.md file, then add it to the errors folder.
-3. Add the SDK-specific `include` statements to the breadcrumbs.md file
+2. Edit the breadcrumbs.md file to be specific to the SDK you are documenting.

 If you have questions, please ask Fiona or Daniel.